Ragamuffin War: In historiography

-Blacks
+It is possible that even in the early 19th century, the indigenous population was almost nonexistent in the region, as a result of ethnic cleansing taken into effect against Charruas, Guenoas, and Minuanos on orders from Montevideo and the earlier Spanish rule on previous decades.
+Guaranies were almost extinct after the taking of Misiones Orientales by the Portuguese in 1801, when many fled to the other side of the Uruguay River.

+Afro-Brazilian

-The blacks during the Ragamuffin War were fundamental and had an active participation throughout the entire conflict.
-It is estimated that, in all, they would represent approximately one-third to one-half of the republican army and later, they were integrated into the ragtag groups in the cavalry or infantry.
-The first was created on 12 September 1836 and the second on 31 August 1838 respectively.
+Afro-Brazilian people during the Ragamuffin War were fundamental and had an active participation throughout the entire conflict.
+It is estimated that in all, they would represent one third to one half of the republican army.
+Later, they were integrated into the ragtag groups in the cavalry or infantry.
+The first was created on 12 September 1836 and the second on 31 August 1838.
 On 31 August 1838, 426 combatants joined the army.

 They were recruited from among peasant slaves and tamers from Serra dos Tapes and Serra do Herval, located between the municipalities of Canguçu, Piratini, Caçapava, Encruzilhada and Arroio Grande, with the promise of liberation after the victory of the Ragamuffins.
 At first, they were commanded by Lieutenant Colonel Joaquim Pedro Soares, later they were led by Major Joaquim Teixeira Nunes.

-Blacks played a prominent role in national confrontations, such as the capture of Porto Alegre in 1835 and of Pelotas in April 1836.
-The groups were composed of black and freed slaves, indigenous, mestizos and escaped slaves from other countries, mainly Uruguay.
-In addition to being soldiers and great defenders of the rags, the blacks also worked as drovers, messengers, campeiros and helped in the manufacture of gunpowder and in the cultivation of tobacco and yerba mate, appreciated by the group.
+Afro-Brazilians played a prominent role in national confrontations, such as the capture of Porto Alegre in 1835 and of Pelotas in April 1836.
+The groups were composed of Afro-Brazilians and freed slaves, indigenous, mestizos and escaped slaves from other countries, mainly Uruguay.
+In addition to being soldiers and great defenders of the rags, the Afro-Brazilians also worked as drovers, messengers, campeiros and helped in the manufacture of gunpowder and in the cultivation of tobacco and yerba mate, appreciated by the group.

 Legacy

 The Brazilian Army reorganized itself to be a proper fighting force during the Ragamuffin War.
-The military would be able to defeat insurgencies that rose up during the Imperial Era of Brazil.
+The military defeated insurgencies that rose up during the Imperial Era of Brazil.
 However, this reformed military would prove disastrous against the Emperor when they rebelled to create a Republic.